 Each year we produce a School Improvement Plan which identifies what we plan to do to improve our school over the next 12 months.
 Some of our improvement priorities may be in response to government guidance, whilst others will be more personally related to the needs of our own school.
 Staff, children and parents/carers are consulted on the contents of our Improvement Plan and we issue a summary of its contents to parents/carers at the start of each new session.
-A full copy of the Improvement Plan is available for any parent/carer who wishes to read this document and it is also placed on our school website.
+This year, we have produced a School Recovery Plan to take account of the school's needs post-lockdown.
+A full copy of our Recovery Plan is available for any parent/carer who wishes to read this document and it is also placed on our school website.